-Live video expands on this paradigm by adding the element of urgency.
-Video that is broadcast in real-time is exciting, engaging, useful, and fun.
-It’s no wonder that businesses, organizations, and individuals are increasingly using video content to fuel their operations.
+Live video expands on this paradigm by adding the element of urgency or timeliness.
+Video broadcast in real-time is entertaining, accessible, useful, and enjoyable.
+It’s no wonder that businesses, organizations, and individuals increasingly use a video streaming service to enhance their operations.

-The first step in utilizing video is deciding where you will host your video content.
+To successfully incorporate video into your work or life, you first need to choose where you will host your video content.
 Unless you’re a large corporation, you probably don’t have the budget to set up your own servers for video distribution.
-The solution to this is third-party video hosting.
+However, there is a simple solution–third-party video hosting!

 Benefits of professional video streaming hosts

-A dedicated video hosting and streaming platform will solve these problems.
-Content will remain under your license.
-Video hosts are never blocked, and provide technical support.
-Since the viewer isn’t the product for the video host, they’re not going to insert ads or show related videos to try to entice more views.
+A professional video hosting and streaming platform will solve these problems, and more.
+Content remains under your license.
+Dedicated streaming platforms never block video hosts.
+Pro platforms also provide necessary technical support.
+This is especially important for live broadcasts, when latency can be detrimental to your viewers’ experiences.
+Finally, the viewer is not the product for the video host.
+And this means that pro streaming solutions won’t insert ads or show related videos to try to entice more views.

 Kaltura Video Platform Review

 Kaltura is a video hosting service and software company.
-The company was founded in 2006 and is based in New York City.
+Founded in 2006, Kaltura is based in New York City.

-They offer a variety of products and services related to video.
-However, they have two main offerings in this space.
+Like the Kaltura competitors we’ll consider below, this platform offers a variety of video-related products and services related.
+However, Kaltura has two main offerings in this space.
 The first is VPaaS—Video Platform as a Service.
-Their service is built around a set of APIs and focuses on four markets: video services for educational institutions, enterprises, media companies, and OTT (Over The Top) video services.
+This service is built around a set of APIs.
+In particular, Kaltura focuses on four markets.
+These include: video services for educational institutions, enterprises, media companies, and OTT (Over The Top) video services.

-According to one reviewer, Kaltura KMC is overall a very robust platform with tons of customization options.
-Due to its open-source nature, community members can join developers in expanding product features.
-Therefore, new elements are being added quickly.
+One online reviewer found that Kaltura KMC is overall a very robust platform with lots of customization options.
+As it’s open-source in nature, community members can join developers in expanding product features.
+Therefore, the Kaltura platform can integrate new elements fairly quickly.